-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings None.
-Outside areas and boundaries Visually inspected.
-The subjects benefit from garden grounds to the front, side and rear.
-The front gardens incorporate a car run-in providing off street parking.
-Gardens are bound by way of masonry walling and fencing.
-Ceilings Visually inspected from floor level.
-Ceilings within the property are formed in timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are predominantly of brick construction plastered on both faces.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are predominately of brick construction plastered on both faces.
+1 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Floors are of timber construction.
-No sub-floor inspection was undertaken and hence we cannot comment upon its condition.
+No sub floor inspection was undertaken and hence we cannot comment upon its condition.
+Flooring within the rear projection would appear to be of solid concreate construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings together with internal pass doors of timber construction.
+Internal joinery incorporates timber skirtings and door facings.
 The kitchen incorporates base and wall mounted units.
-Chimney breasts and fireplaces There are no chimney breasts or fireplaces pertaining to the property.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are two solid fuel stoves located within the public apartments at ground floor level.
 Internal decorations Visually inspected.
+Internal decorations incorporate paper and paint finishes.
+Cellars There are no cellars pertaining to the property.

+Electricity

-Paper and paint finishes.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-The electrical switchgear is located within the entrance hallway.
+The electrical switch gear is located within the entrance vestibule.
 Power points are of 13 amp standard.

+There are Solar Panels located on the rear projection roof and garage roof.
+No details have been provided in this regard.

+Gas

-Gas Accessible parts of the system were visually inspected Guo without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

 Gas is from a mains supply.
-I Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Water piping, where visible, is run in copper and PVC.
-Bathroom fittings incorporates a three piece suite within the principal bathroom and a WC and wash hand basin within the cloakroom at ground floor level.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Domestic heating and hot water are provided by way of a gas fired boiler, wall mounted within the kitchen, which vents by way of a flue to the rear elevation.

-Drainage

-Drainage covers etc. were not lifted.

-Neither drains nor drainage systems were tested.

-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.

-Fire, smoke and burglar alarms

-Visually inspected.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.